DIPlib/diplib/doc/src/features.md

 connected component.
 If multiple connected components have the same label, only the first connected component found for that label will be measured.

+This value is reported in physical units, anisotropic pixels are taken into account.

 \subsection size_features_ConvexPerimeter ConvexPerimeter
 The perimeter of the convex hull.
 The convex hull is computed from the chain code.

 Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
 If multiple connected components have the same label, only the first connected component found for that label will be measured.

+This value is reported in physical units, but only for isotropic (square) pixels.
+For anisotropic pixels, the length is reported in pixels, ignoring pixel sizes.

 \comment --------------------------------------------------------------